smilevo/smilevo.github.io/content/authors/ben-christians/_index.md

 ---
 # Display name
-title: "Rana Alrubaye"
+title: "Ben Christians"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "rana-alrubaye"
+- "ben-christians"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: TEALS Teacher Volunteer
+role: Software Engineer

 # Organizations/Affiliations
-organizations: Microsoft
+organizations:
-- name:
+- name: Intuit
   url: ""

 # Short bio (displayed in user profile at end of posts)